 Hi there!
 I'm Emanuele, a first-year MSc student in Data Science and Scientific Computing (Artificial Intelligence and Foundations of Data Science track), and a volunteer research assistant in Artificial Intelligence and Cyber-Physical Systems with the Bortolussi Group (a.k.a. [email protected]) at the University of Trieste (Italy).

-During my studies (a BSc in Physics, previously) I focused mainly on statistical/computational methods for data analysis in experimental physics and signal processing.
-More recently, I moved toward more general artificial intelligence, (statistical) machine learning and analysis of massive datasets, mainly centered around decision problems and planning-and-control, and robustness of deep learning systems to adversarial attacks, from both a theoretical and an applied point of view.
+During my studies (a BSc in Physics, previously) I focused mainly on statistical and computational methods for data analysis in experimental physics and signal processing.
+More recently, I moved toward more general artificial intelligence, (statistical) machine learning and analysis of massive datasets, mainly centered around decision-making problems and planning-and-control, and robustness of deep learning systems to adversarial attacks, from both a theoretical and an applied point of view.

-- Core methods for optimization in highly-dimensional manifolds with minimal assumptions (i.e. SGD, MonteCarlo-based, tempering);
+- Core methods for optimization in highly-dimensional manifolds with minimal assumptions (i.e. SGD, MonteCarlo-based, tempering, genetic programming-based optimization);

-- Artificial neural computation and deep learning (i.e. CNNs, RNNs, autoencoders/VAEs, GANs, novel neural architectures, neural ODEs);
+- Artificial neural computation and deep learning (i.e. neuron models, CNNs, RNNs, autoencoders/VAEs, GANs, neural ODEs, novel neural architectures);